MichelleHaase/CS50p_x/notes_CS50x.md

 ## salting
 adding some "salt" to the password that is unique for the user to the input for the hashing algorithm.
 This makes it impossible to infere which useres might have the same passwords from the Hashes.

+## Cryptography
+### symmetric cryptography
+encryption and decryption work with the same algorithm and one key can encrypt and reverse the process, like the Caesar cipher from Lecture 2.

+### asymmetric cryptography
+encryption is done with a public key while for decryption a private key is used.
+These key have mathematical relations but are not inferrable from each other.
+This is ensured with the public key being derived from the private one with a one-way function (like hashing).

+## passkeys
+are credentials that are based on public and private key pairs, they allow password free login.
+The website server has the public key as reference for your account and if you try to login the website sends a challenge to your device that with your private key creates a digital signature which can be verified with the public key.

+## end-to-end encryption
+is a way encrypting communication in a way where the service provider can't see a decrypted version of the communication only the two intended parties.